JoonDong2/react-native-observable-list/README.md

 ## [Example3](./example/src/Example3.tsx) (FlashList)

-It can also be used with FlashList, which offers a similar interface to FlatList.
+It can also be used with `FlashList`, which offers a similar interface to `FlatList`.

-In this case, you have to use a key in the internal list to prevent recycling.
+In this case, you have to use a `key` in the internal list to prevent recycling.

 ```js
 import { observe } from 'react-native-observable-list';